UmerFarooqJillani/Flutter-Learning/c_add_assets_common_ui_and_layouts_spacing_project_structure_exp/README.md

 ### 📂 ios/
 **Purpose:**<br>
 - The ios/ directory contains the iOS-native side of your Flutter app.
 It allows Flutter to integrate with iOS devices using native Swift/Objective-C code and the Xcode build system.
-- Flutter UI runs the same on all platforms, but this folder handles platform-specific features (notifications, permissions, splash screen, etc.) for iOS.<br>
+- Flutter UI runs the same on all platforms, but this folder handles platform-specific features (notifications, permissions, splash screen, etc.) for iOS.<br><br>
 **Should You Edit ios/** <br>
 ```
 |------------------------------------------------------------------------------------------------|